ramp-eu/Central_Sensing_and_Perception/doc/docs/user/interfaces.md

 * Local SP is on every AGV next to RAN
 * Central SP is on the OPIL server
 * Pose of the AGV is calculated in the Local SP
-* Map updates are calculated in the Local SP from the laser sensor data
+* Map updates are calculated in the Local SP from the laser sensor data and initial map
 * Topology is calculated in the Central SP from the map file
+* Topology update is calculated in the Central SP from the map updates
 * There is no service calls implemented yet in firos so map is not transmited through firos.
 Each module (Local SP on every AGV, Central SP and HMI) should have its own copy of map file (from CAD or as a SLAM result).
 * Map updates are sent through firos, which are calculated from the new sensor readings that hit the free grid cells
 * Map merging is done in the Central SP from map updates of one Local SP (one AGV) into one global gridmap from which the updated topology is calculated (later it will be from more Local SPs, i.e., AGVs)